sha1n/bert/docs/README.md

 ## Output Control
-By default `benchy` logs informative messages to standard err and report data to standard out (if no output file is specified).
+By default `bert` logs informative messages to standard err and report data to standard out (if no output file is specified).
 However, there are several ways you can control what is logged and in what level of details.

 - `--pipe-stdout` and `--pipe-stderr` - pipe the standard out and err of executed benchmark commands respectively, to standard err.